 Flea comb.
 Because the typical flea treatments are generally considered unsafe for kittens younger than 8 to 10 weeks old and weighing less than 1.5 to 2 pounds, the best option for them is a flea comb.
 After combing through your kitten’s fur, immediately dip the comb in a bowl of soapy water to kill the fleas.

 Flea treatments are available over-the-counter (OTC) or with a veterinary prescription.
-OTC flea treatments are less expensive but may not be as effective or long-lasting as prescription flea treatments.
-Also, prescription flea treatments for cats can provide additional protection against heartworms and intestinal worms.
+OTC flea treatments are less expensive but may not be as effective or long-lasting as prescription flea treatments, like Revolution Plus, a monthly topical flea preventative for cats that also protects against other parasites like fleas, ticks, heartworms and intestinal worms.

 With so many options for flea treatments for cats, it’s best to work with your veterinarian to select the most appropriate one for your particular kitty.

-However, you must never use dog flea products on cats.
-Dog flea products may contain permethrin, which is toxic to cats.
+However, you must never use flea products formulated strictly for dogs on cats.
+Some dog flea products contain permethrin, which is toxic to cats.
 If you have a dog, ask your veterinarian about permethrin-free flea treatments.

 How to Get Rid of Fleas in Your Home